jundalisay/spblist/content/en/research/poincare/science/chapter-04.md

 All the points on the retina, apart from the images which may be formed, do not play the same rôle.

-The yellow spot can in no way be regarded as identicalscience and hypothesis
+The yellow spot can in no way be regarded as identical

 with a point on the edge of the retina.
 Not only does the same object produce on it much brighter impressions, but